 The Guru of Giggling shares how it’s possible (and beneficial) to laugh—even in the face of a pandemic.

-“Sometimes crying or laughing are the only options left, and laughing feels better right now,” wrote Veronica Roth in her dystopian novel Divergent.
+“Sometimes crying or laughing are the only options left, and laughing feels better right now,” says the narrator in Veronica Roth's dystopian novel Divergent.
 But is it okay to laugh (is it even possible to laugh?) when the world feels so dark during the coronavirus crisis?
 Yes.

 Madan Kataria, MD, aka “the Guru of Giggling,” is the founder of the laughter yoga movement, which he started in 1995 in Mumbai.
 He is the author of the very timely new book Laughter Yoga: Daily Practices for Health and Happiness.
 “Everybody can laugh when times are good, but laughter yoga can help you laugh when times are hard,” he says.
 “It’s not comedy; it’s an exercise and breathing program.”